Use Your Flex Spending for New Glasses

 FAQ #3: When do my flex dollars run out?

-Answer: In general, flex dollars have to be used before your current healthcare coverage period ends – typically on December 31.
-However, some FSA plans offer a grace period of up to 75 days (mid-March) to use the previous year’s flex dollars, so be sure to check your plan!
+Answer: For most plans, flex dollars must be used before your current healthcare coverage period ends (typically on December 31.)
+Some FSA plans may offer a grace period of up to 75 days.

-Avoid the year-end stress – make an appointment at InVision for a complete eye exam and use your flex spending for your next pair of glasses.
+InVision Tip: Don’t wait until the last minute to find your new glasses – the year-end crunch may leave you feeling rushed and unsure about your decision!
+Make an appointment at InVision for a complete eye exam and use your flex spending for your next pair of glasses.